 \subsection{Settings}

 \begin{itemize} \item \textbf{Environment.} The methods are implemented mainly in the Python environment.
-The PyTorch library, combined with the CUDA toolkit, is utilized for implementing neural networks and enabling GPU-based parallel computing. \item \textbf{Optimizer and hyper-parameters.} The optimization in the experiments is solved by the Adam optimizer \cite{Kingma2015}.
-The algorithm is implemented for a total of 20000 iterations with learning rates decaying linearly from $10^{-2}$ to $10^{-3}$. \item \textbf{Network setting.} The activation function $\sigma$ is set as ReLU for regression problems (Case 1-2).
-Due to the requirement of differentiability, $\sigma$ is set as the smooth sigmoid function $\sigma(t)=\frac{1}{1+e^{-t}}$ for the partial differential equations problem (Case 3).
-For three-layer QTNNs/CTNNs and FNNs, we use the same width, denoted as $M$, for both hidden layers.
+The PyTorch library, combined with the CUDA toolkit, is utilized for implementing neural networks and enabling GPU-based parallel computing. \item \textbf{Optimizer and hyper-parameters.} The optimization in the experiments is solved by the Adam optimizer \citep{Kingma2015}.
+The algorithm is implemented for a total of 20000 iterations with learning rates decaying linearly from $10^{-2}$ to $10^{-3}$. \item \textbf{Network setting.} The activation function $\sigma$ is set as ReLU for regression problems \eqref{14}.
+We test the networks with depths $L=2,3$.
+For a fair comparison, for every $L$, we adjust the widths $M$ so that the QTNN/CTNN/TTNN and FNN architectures have approximately the same number of trainable parameters.
 The parameters of FNNs are initialized by

-Similar random initialization under a uniform distribution is used for QTNNs/CTNNs. \item \textbf{Testing set and error evaluation.} We generate a testing set $\mathcal{X}$ consisting of $20000$ uniform random points in the domain.
-For the regression problems (Case 1-2), we compute the following relative $\ell^{2}$ error over $\mathcal{X}$:
+Similar random initialization under a uniform distribution is used for QTNNs/CTNNs/TTNNs. \item \textbf{Testing set and error evaluation.} We generate a testing set $\mathcal{X}$ consisting of $10000$ uniform random points in the domain.
+For the regression problems \eqref{14}, we compute the following relative $\ell^{2}$ error over $\mathcal{X}$:

-where $\phi$ is the trained neural network and $f$ is the target function.
-For the partial differential equation (Case 3), the error is computed by replacing $f$ with the true PDE solution $u$ in \eqref{27}. \item \textbf{Repeated experiments.} We repeat each experiment with 10 different random seeds, and present the best result among the 10 random tests.
+where $\phi$ is the trained neural network and $f$ is the target function. \item \textbf{Repeated experiments.} We repeat each experiment with 10 different random seeds, and present the best result among the 10 random tests.
 The repeated experiments reduce the effect of randomness in initialization and stochastic training, making the results fair and convincing. \end{itemize}